The Next 100 Years: A Forecast for the 21st Century: Russian and Chinese fragmentation

-New powers arise
+New Great Powers Arise

-In the 2020s and 2030s, three main powers will emerge in Eurasia: Turkey, Poland, and Japan.
-Initially supported by the United States, Turkey will expand its sphere of influence and become a regional power, much as it was during the time of the Ottoman Empire.
+In the 2020s and 2030s, three great powers will emerge in Eurasia: Turkey, Poland, and Japan.
+Initially supported by the United States, Turkey will expand its sphere of influence and become a great power, much as it was during the time of the Ottoman Empire.
 The Turkish sphere of influence will extend into the Arab world, which will have increasingly fragmented by then, and north into Russia and other former Soviet countries.
 Israel will continue to be a powerful nation and will be the only country in the immediate region to remain outside the Turkish sphere of influence.
-However, Israel will be forced to come to an accommodation with Turkey due to Turkey's military and political power.
+However, Israel will be forced to come to an accommodation with Turkey due to Turkey's military and economic power.

 Meanwhile, Japan will expand its economic influence to regions of coastal China, the Russian Far East, and many Pacific Islands.
 Friedman predicts that Japan will change its foreign policy during this time period, becoming more geopolitically aggressive, beginning a major military buildup.
 Friedman predicts that Japan will build military strength capable of regionally projecting power across East Asia during this time.

 Finally, Poland will continue to lead its military alliance, the "Polish Bloc."
 Poland and its allies will be a major power, much like the time of the Polish–Lithuanian Commonwealth.
 Now possessing substantial military strength, Poland will expand its economic influence into what was formerly European Russia, and will begin to compete with Turkey for influence in the important economic region of the Volga River Valley.
 Around this time, space programs for military use will begin to emerge, and Japan and Turkey will increasingly begin to develop military capabilities in space.